 Look at an example notebook with a gel simulation here.

 Pydna can be very compact.
 The nine lines of Python below, simulates the construction of a recombinant plasmid.
 DNA sequences are downloaded from Genbank by accession numbers that are guaranteed to be stable over time.

 from pydna.genbank import Genbank gb = Genbank("firstname.lastname@example.org") # Tell Genbank who you are! gene = gb.nucleotide("X06997") # Kluyveromyces lactis LAC12 gene for lactose permease. from pydna.parsers import parse_primers primer_f,primer_r = parse_primers(''' >760_KlLAC12_rv (20-mer) ttaaacagattctgcctctg >759_KlLAC12_fw (19-mer) aaatggcagatcattcgag ''') from pydna.amplify import pcr pcr_prod = pcr(primer_f,primer_r, gene) vector = gb.nucleotide("AJ001614") # pCAPs cloning vector from Bio.Restriction import EcoRV lin_vector = vector.linearize(EcoRV) rec_vec = ( lin_vector + pcr_prod ).looped()

 Pydna can automate the simulation of sub cloning experiments using python.
 This is helpful to generate examples for teaching purposes.

-Feedback is very welcome! ## Who is using pydna?
+Who is using pydna?

 Installation using conda on Anaconda